 Looking for headache relief?
 You’re in the right place.
-I’ve put together a list of home remedies for headaches that will help ease away the pain – and you probably already have everything you need!
+I’ve put together a list of home remedies for headaches and migraines that will help ease away the pain – and you probably already have everything you need!

-Between an overwhelming response from all of you and more research on my part, I came up with a good list of effective home remedies for migraines and headaches to share.
+Between an overwhelming response from all of you and more research on my part, I came up with a seriously good list of effective home remedies for migraines and headaches to share.

 Here’s what I found: